romshark/llparser/README.md

 #### Pattern: Repeated

-`Repeated` tries to match a number repititions of a single pattern:
+`Repeated` tries to match a number of repetitions of a single pattern:

 ```go
 Pattern: llparser.Repeated{